-Catastrophic Injury Claim Solicitors
+Serious Injury Claim Solicitors

 We understand the physical and emotional trauma that a catastrophic injury can cause and work tirelessly to ensure the best care and support to help our clients regain their independence and embrace the future.

-We have assisted many clients in recovering maximum damages, and we believe in putting the needs of our clients first.
+Led by Philip Treacy, we have assisted many clients in recovering maximum damages, and we believe in putting the needs of our clients first.
 We are committed to obtaining the best possible outcome for you and take pleasure in our sensitive approach.
+To discuss your case and explore your options, you can contact us via phone at 1800-844-104 (Free Phone) or email at [email protected], and a member of our injury claim team will be happy to assist you.

-Personal injury claim types our solicitors manage
+Serious injury claim types

 Serious injury claim